Mirror

-A mirror or looking glass is an object that reflects an image.
-Light that bounces off a mirror will show an image of whatever is in front of it, when focused through the lens of the eye or a camera.
-Mirrors reverse the direction of the image in an equal yet opposite angle from which the light shines upon it.
+A mirror, also known as a looking glass, is an object that reflects an image.
+Light that bounces off a mirror forms an image of whatever is in front of it, which is then focused through the lens of the eye or a camera.
+Mirrors reverse the direction of light at an angle equal to its incidence.
 This allows the viewer to see themselves or objects behind them, or even objects that are at an angle from them but out of their field of view, such as around a corner.
 Natural mirrors have existed since prehistoric times, such as the surface of water, but people have been manufacturing mirrors out of a variety of materials for thousands of years, like stone, metals, and glass.
 In modern mirrors, metals like silver or aluminium are often used due to their high reflectivity, applied as a thin coating on glass because of its naturally smooth and very hard surface.

 A mirror is a wave reflector.
 Light consists of waves, and when light waves reflect from the flat surface of a mirror, those waves retain the same degree of curvature and vergence, in an equal yet opposite direction, as the original waves.
 This allows the waves to form an image when they are focused through a lens, just as if the waves had originated from the direction of the mirror.
 The light can also be pictured as rays (imaginary lines radiating from the light source, that are always perpendicular to the waves).
 These rays are reflected at an equal yet opposite angle from which they strike the mirror (incident light).
 This property, called specular reflection, distinguishes a mirror from objects that diffuse light, breaking up the wave and scattering it in many directions (such as flat-white paint).
 Thus, a mirror can be any surface in which the texture or roughness of the surface is smaller (smoother) than the wavelength of the waves.